kyma-project/kyma/docs/kyma/docs/03-03-testing.md

 ## Tests execution
 To run all tests, use the `testing.sh` script located in the `/installation/scripts/` directory.
-Internally, ClusterTestSuite resource is defined, that fetches all TestDefinitions and executes them.
+Internally, the ClusterTestSuite resource is defined.
+It fetches all TestDefinitions and executes them.

 ### Run tests manually